jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Normal and factorial schemes.md

 A second example we will not explain in detail is that $\mathbb{Z}[\sqrt{ -5 }]$ is not a unique factorisation domain (factor $6$ two ways), but can be covered by $D(2)$ and $D(3)$ which are spectra of $\mathbb{Z}[\sqrt{ -5 }]_{2}$ and $\mathbb{Z}[\sqrt{ -5 }]_{3}$ , both UFDs.

 ---

+There are many more useful examples that come from this.